 A community GHG inventory is an accounting, analysis, and report of the GHG emissions resulting from transportation fuels, waste, energy usage in buildings, and other sources within a given geographic boundary.
 In this case, all of Columbia County.

 In May 2023 the U.S. Environmental Protection Agency (EPA) announced $1 million awards from its Climate Pollution Reduction Grants (CPRG) program to four NY State metropolitan areas.
-These grants will be used to develop new GHG Inventories and Climate Action Plans.
-These grants are in addition to $3 million that New York State will receive for state-wide Climate Planning.
+These grants were used to develop new GHG Inventories and Climate Action Plans.
+These grants are in addition to $3 million that New York State received for state-wide Climate Planning.

-The Capital District Regional Planning Commission (CDRPC) will lead these planning efforts for the Albany-Schenectady-Troy metropolitan area, which will include Columbia County.
-The Climate plans will include:
+The Capital District Regional Planning Commission (CDRPC) led the planning efforts for the Albany-Schenectady-Troy metropolitan area, which included Columbia County.
+The Climate plans includes:

 A greenhouse gas (GHG) inventory is an important step in planning for climate action.
 The data collected establishes a baseline and is used to establish goals and track progress toward reduction in operating costs, energy consumption, and emissions.
 The sources of these GHG emissions include transportation fuels, waste, energy usage in buildings, wastewater and water treatment facilities, and other sources.